 The Infection Control Skill Set course will run from mid-July and provide workers with practical knowledge and skills on how to help keep their workplaces and broader communities safe.
 These learnings will also support businesses to reopen and maintain safe practices.

 Workers will be able to identify hazards and infection risks, and implement strategies that limit the spread of coronavirus.

-Free for all, the course is aimed at people working in customer-facing roles including retail, food handling, transport and logistics.
+The Infection Control Skill Set course is aimed at people working in customer-facing roles including retail, food handling, transport and logistics.